 - Tar shampoos are useful to lift scale from affected scalps.

-- Dilute bleach baths have been used to good effect in some children with long-term difficult to control eczema.
-The logic is that it helps to clear the skin of bacteria.
+- Dilute bleach baths have been used to good effect in some children with long-term difficult-to-control eczema.
+The logic is that it helps to clear the skin of germs (bacteria).
 But note: this should only be done under the direct supervision and advice of a doctor.
 Bleach can seriously harm and using the wrong dilution can be very damaging.
 Do not try this on your own without individual professional advice.

 Alternative remedies such as herbal medicines are sometimes tried by some people.
 However, you should be cautious about using them, especially if their labels are not in English and you are not sure what they contain.
 Some herbal treatments are mixed with steroids and some (particularly Chinese remedies) have been linked to liver damage.